Memories From Strange Matter

 I saw them a few times after that and they ultimately splintered off, with some moving out of the city.
 It was a loss I, as well as other local music fans, was well-versed in, having known dozens upon dozens upon dozens of great local bands that had to breakup for a variety of reasons.
 But this one hit me harder for whatever reason, probably because I was so invested in their music, but also their success.
 I desperately wanted for them to headline a massive, sold-out show one day, with a sea of people bobbing along to “Graner Cards” while I stood in the back, reminiscing about the first time I heard that song live.

 It was at Strange Matter.
 There, the band turned me from an ardent fan to a radicalized supporter, one who will beat their drum for the rest of my life.
 A lot of it has to do with the band’s talent, but I have to think a lot of it comes from that special place too because that venue enhanced so many bands for me with its unique atmosphere and welcoming environment.
 Yes, I felt judged the first time I went there back in 2012, but by this show, I felt comfortable enough to sit down for the majority of the show (out of laziness, not fatigue – I’m still quite the catch).
-More importantly, I felt at home within Strange Matter by that point, and I know so many other musicians did too – and that’s what we’re losing in Strange Matter.
+More importantly, I felt at home within Strange Matter by that point, and I know so many other musicians felt the same way – and that’s what we’re losing in Strange Matter.

 We’re not losing a cool venue with interesting murals and random arcade cabinets – we could easily build that somewhere else.
 No, we’re losing a home here, one many people found their voices in for the first time and others fortified over countless appearances.
-Looking at the history of that 929 West Grace Street place, it seems inevitable that another venue will move in there and it, or some other place, will fill that void here in town, but right now – that seems like hopeless optimism as we can’t seem to process anything other than the fact that Strange Matter, our home, will be gone this weekend.
+Looking at the history of that 929 West Grace Street place, it seems inevitable that another venue will move in there and it, or some other place, will eventually fill that void here in town, but right now – that seems like hopeless optimism as we can’t seem to process anything other than the fact that Strange Matter, our home, will be gone this weekend.

 Thanks for all the memories, Strange Matter.